Trần Ngọc Châu: Peace negotiations

 Following the aftermath of his election to the National Assembly in October 1967, Châu traveled to America.
 He saw the early stages of their 1968 elections and the surge in anti-war sentiment about Vietnam.
 In America, direct entry into negotiations to end the war were contemplated.
 In Washington Châu gave lectures on the conflict, and conversed with experts and officials (many he'd met in Vietnam), and with members of Congress.
 Yet the Tet Offensive began the day of Châu's chance to talk with President Johnson, and the meeting was cancelled.
 Several months after Châu's journey, negotiations between the North Vietnamese and the Americans began in Paris (10 May 1968).

 Châu and others sharply criticized the peace negotiations: in place of the Republic of Vietnam stood the Americans.
 Vietnamese dignity was impugned.
 It seemed to confirm the Republic's status as a mere client of American power.
-Instead, Châu insisted, Saigon should open negotiations with the communists, both the NLF (Viet Cong) and the North Vietnamese regime.
+Instead, Châu insisted, Saigon should open negotiations with the communists, both VC and the North Vietnamese regime.
 Meanwhile, the Americans should remain off-stage as an observer, who'd support to Saigon.